 - It will enable you to live a normal lifespan.

-- If it’s effective (meaning you have been taking it as prescribed for at least six months and are undetectable) you won't be able to pass on HIV.
+- When you're on effective treatment (meaning you have been taking it as prescribed for at least six months and are undetectable) you won't be able to pass on HIV.

 Starting HIV medication while you’re in full-time work